infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

         * All such procedures have been recorded in a manual, therefore all cases of PCG involvement that appear in the manual have been extracted and listed below.
 They have been grouped under one of five headings based on the nature of involvement they denote.

-# Gold Standard Models
-## Sneha Care Home - Blended Model
-* [^5]The image of the institution as a segregating form of care, cutting members off from their communities and undermining their possibilities for forming meaningful social ties is not entirely unwarranted.
-* Staff members’ fear of what might happen to the vulnerable children under their care – which is born of their own disconnection from the children’s communities – leads to policies which further disconnect them and the children under their care from those communities.
-It is a vicious circle.
-* Under India’s National Aids Control Organisation (NACO), over 300 (check) Community Care Centres (CCCs) were set up with the aim of providing community outreach and ensuring accessible support and health care for PLHA.
-* Most CCCs are faith-based – and their roles include providing medical care, forms of counselling, psychosocial, educational and nutritional support, linking individuals to ART centres and tracking drug adherence, among other things.
-Moreover, they help in day-to-day issues like ensuring vulnerable families have ration cards and access to the job market as well as providing vital outreach services for the community.
-* Between 2006 and 2011, the USAID (United States Agency for International Development)Samastha programme became a catalyst for increasing the number of CCCs in Karnataka (there were previously ten).
-The role of the Sneha Care Team within this programme was that of a mentor, offering a supportive role to the Centres.

-## Practices used by Sneha Care Home:
-- Once a child is accepted into SCH, working with NGOs – mainly their counsellors, outreach workers and project coordinators enables the Sneha Care Team to cultivate a vital link between the institution and the child’s community.
-- For starters, NGOs are an integral component of SCH’s “Keep the Parents Alive” policy, which supports parents of the CLHA under its care.
-SCH checks up on the health situation of positive parents by keeping in touch with NGOs and on a number of occasions itself refers parents to NGOs when concerns about their health or socioeconomic well-being arise.
-- It was insisted at various points that the purpose of these visits is less to “check up” on the child than to provide its staff members with an insight into the child’s background.
-To date, SCH staff members have jointly managed to cover 80 percent of children’s PCGs’ homes.
-Staff members typically spend a maximum of thirty minutes in each house, though there is no set time.
-- The idea is to collect basic data, including an assessment of PCGs’ economic situation and to get a feel of the children’s backgrounds and communities.
-Home visits were also introduced with the aim of linking children to NGOs if no prior connection existed and identifying secondary caregivers for children.
-- All the one hundred children currently at SCH were brought to the institution’s attention by Community Care Centres (CCCs), NGOs, PLHIV Networks (hereafter jointly referred to as NGOs) or by primary caregivers themselve
-- That socioeconomic factors and the desire to provide their children with an education are primary motivations for the child’s enrolment in SCH is indicated by PCGs’ own written accounts in a number of information gathering exercises carried out by SCH as well as SCH staff members in individual interviews.
-- Caring for CLHA is made more complicated still since in a number of places across India, enrolment in a community-based school is difficult for CLHA due to stigma.
-Misinformation fuels fears among fellow students’ parents that studying with a CLHA will put their own child at risk, often providing an effective barrier to education for this population
-- This is since many of the children are brought forward for admission through NGOs that seek out “the most vulnerable and disadvantaged children among the infected children in the area.”
-73 Moreover, the Home’s policy is that “preference will be given to orphans,” and that “children of single parents and children living with parents will be considered only after assessing the family condition...”

-## Future-oriented policy and programs:
-- In an individual interview for the present study, father mathew described his long-term vision of establishing a mentorship programme, where individual donors who sponsor children’s material care while at SCH become a source of emotional, social and professional support throughout the child’s stay in the institutional setting as well as following discharge.
-The other goal is an alumni network of past SCH beneficiaries who, once discharged, may find it helpful to reach out to one another for various forms of support – much like university graduates entering a new phase of their lives.
-- *SCH’s “sibling programme**”, which was being discussed and planned at the time of this paper’s writing, is also considered key to this future-oriented approach.
-Fr Mathew maintains that linking the children at SCH to negative elder siblings – who are highly likely to outlive their parents – is one crucial way of ensuring some kind of long-term support for these children once they are discharged
-    *effects of institutional care and functioning after removal from the institution.

 # Barries to acceptance of alternate care models in India
 In a paper that describes existing alternate care systems in India[^7], we learn that there are socio-cultural barriers that create resistance to upholding formal alternative care in India.